Policies13 March 2026· 5 min read

 Personal Safety Measures

-Your policy should cover practical personal safety measures including ensuring workers have charged mobile phones with credit at all times, providing personal safety alarms where appropriate, ensuring workers have access to a list of emergency contacts, advising workers on safe parking and route planning, and providing guidance on managing confrontational situations.
+Your policy should cover the practical measures you put in place to support lone workers day-to-day.
+These include ensuring workers have charged mobile phones with credit and signal at all times, providing personal safety alarms or panic-button apps where appropriate, supplying an up-to-date list of emergency contacts for every service user, advising workers on safe parking and route planning particularly for evening and night visits, and providing guidance on managing confrontational situations and de-escalation.

 Training